joshevanbarker/joshevanbarker.github.io/_pages/markdown.md

   - /about/
   - /about.html
 ---
-Josh Barker is a Leadership Fellows Analyst at the Federal Reserve Bank of Philadelphia.
+Josh Barker is a Financial Statistics Analyst at the Federal Reserve Bank of Philadelphia.